ChenPaulYu/DJtransGAN/README.md

 - `--next_track` : the path of the next track (second track).
 -  `--prev_cue` :  the cue point of previous track (the point previous track totally fade out).
 - `--next_cue` :   the cue point of next track (the point next track totally fade in).
-- `--download` :   to specify whether to download the pre-traind model provided by us.
+- `--download` :   specify whether to download the pre-traind model provided by us.